jbenner-radham/node-vcard-core/README.md

 Heads Up!
 ---------
+This repository has been deprecated and all current work on this project is now taking place [here](https://github.com/vcardjs).
+The monorepo paradigm just wasn't working for how I wanted to do things so now everything is centralized under a GitHub organization with multiple repos.

-This is still very much a WIP project and is _**not**_ feature complete.
+~~This is still very much a WIP project and is _**not**_ feature complete.~~

-Currently only vCard 4.0 is supported but support for other versions is planned for the future. vCard generation is complete, work is currently being done on parsing.
+~~Currently only vCard 4.0 is supported but support for other versions is planned for the future. vCard generation is complete, work is currently being done on parsing.~~

 Testing
 -------